Information for Healthcare professionals

 Browse our online library for studies, White Papers, Lifeline educational folders, and newsletters.
 Topics include fall prevention, medication adherence, chronic conditions and more.

-Product & Service Information for Patients
+Product & Service Information

 These brochures are designed to provide a simple overview of the Philips Lifeline services.
 Order a free supply of brochures for your patients and their caregivers here.

 Philips Lifeline Medical Alert Service

 This informative brochure will help educate your patients about the full range of Philips Lifeline services available to help them maintain their independence with confidence and peace of mind, including the revolutionary new GoSafe mobile service and HomeSafe with AutoAlert.

 Download studies and other tools designed specifically for healthcare professionals

 These tools are designed to provide information to Healthcare Professionals as they support their patients.
 Feel free to download and share with colleagues.

 Chronic Conditions and the High Risk of Falling

 The number of seniors living with chronic diseases is on the rise.
 This retrospective study report by Philips Research reveals surprising new data linking seniors living with chronic conditions to a greater risk of falling.